Financial Aid Frequently Ask Questions

 What happens to my financial aid if I drop a class or withdraw completely from school?

 Withdrawing from all classes or dropping a class at any point after the drop/add period will negatively impact your completion rate and possibly affect your eligibility for future aid.
 Additionally, if you drop a course or withdraw from the semester, you may be required to return some of your financial aid to the Department of Education.
-Please consult with a financial aid technician before making a decision.
+Please consult with a financial aid technician before deciding.

 I never withdrew, but I stopped attending or submitting assignments, why did you return funds?